Lys Gomis

-Lys Gomis (born 6 October 1989) is a Senegalese retired footballer who played as a goalkeeper.
-Born in Italy, he represented the Senegal national team internationally.
+Lys Gomis (born 6 October 1989) is a Senegalese footballer who plays as a goalkeeper for Italian Serie D club PDHAE.
+Born in Italy, he played for the Senegal national team internationally.

 Club career

 Torino and loans

-Gomis began his playing career at Torino, where after a series of loans, he made his debut in Serie B against Albinoleffe.
+Gomis began his playing career in Turin, for Torino F.C.
+In Turin, after a series of loans, he made his debut in Serie B against Albinoleffe.
 On 28 November 2012 he made his debut in the Coppa Italia against Siena, ending 2–0 in favour of the Tuscans.

 On 31 January 2013, he was loaned to Ascoli for 6 months.
 On 6 March 2013, he made his debut with the bianconeri, during a match against Cesena, won 2–1 by Ascoli.
 At the end of season collected 6 appearances, conceding 9 goals.

 Gomis returned to Torino in 2013–14.
 On 30 November 2013, he debuted in Serie A, substituting Daniele Padelli in the 52nd minute, against Genoa (1–1).
 It would remain his only appearance of the season.

 On 4 July 2014, he was officially transferred on loan to Trapani in Serie B. On 4 October 2014, he made his official debut against Latina, won 1–0 by Trapani.
 In all he played 29 games and finished 5th in the Top 15 of the goalkeepers in Serie B according to a list compiled by the Lega Serie B.